Anurag252/Learning-Go/README.md

 alternate to pass by value we can pass by pointers (which is again pass by value but valuea re pointers )

 ## Chapter 6.
 Pointers
+The zero value for a pointer is nil.
+`var x int32 = 10
+var y bool = true
+pointerX := &x
+pointerY := &y
+var pointerZ *string`

+slices
+maps
+functions
+channels
+interfaces

+all are implemeneted by using pointers

+pointer arithmatic not allowed in golang

+The & is the address operator.
+It precedes a value type and returns the address of the memory location where the value is stored:

+`x := "hello"
+pointerToX := &x`

+The * is the indirection operator.
+It precedes a variable of pointer type and returns the pointed-to value.
+This is called dereferencing:

+Before dereferencing a pointer, you must make sure that the pointer is non-nil.
+Your program will panic if you attempt to dereference a nil pointer:

+The built-in function new creates a pointer variable.
+It returns a pointer to a zero value instance of the provided type:

+`var x = new(int)
+fmt.Println(x == nil) // prints false
+fmt.Println(*x)       // prints 0`

+ For structs, use an & before a struct literal to create a pointer instance.
+You can’t use an & before a primitive literal (numbers, booleans, and strings) or a constant because they don’t have memory addresses; they exist only at compile time.
+When you need a pointer to a primitive type, declare a variable and point to it:

+ `x := &Foo{}
+var y string
+z := &y`